SBA Loan Calculator:

 SBA Microloans

 Because microloan lenders lend to high-risk businesses (i.e., startups and underserved businesses), the interest rates tend to be higher than the other SBA loan options.
-Although lenders will charge different rates, the average microloan interest rate can hover between 8% to 13% of the loan amount.
+Although lenders will charge different rates, the average microloan interest rate can hover between 8% and 13% of the loan amount.

 Ready to apply for an SBA Loan Calculator?